-As soon as you start to think you might have been the victim of clinical negligence, we’d recommend getting in touch with us.
-You can reach us for free advice on 0800 234 6438, and we’ll also be able to let you know whether we think you can claim.
+As soon as you start to think you might have been the victim of clinical negligence, we’d recommend getting in touch with a trained legal adviser.
+You can reach one for free advice on 0800 234 6438, and they’ll also be able to let you know whether they think you can claim.

 There are two main reasons why it’s important to act as quickly as possible.
 Firstly, the details of the case will still be fresh in your mind and the records are probably going to be easier to track down.